-In the Twin Cities contact Career Solutions to find out about our services.
+In the Twin Cities contact RESOURCE, Inc. to find out about our services.

 Located on the campus of the Rochester Community and Technical College, Choices of SE Minnesota handles the program in southeast Minnesota.

-Life-Works Planning Center has three centers in Mankato, Fairmount and New Ulm.
+Life-Work Planning Center has three centers in Mankato, Fairmont and New Ulm.

 Lives in Transition - AEOA manages the program in northwest Minnesota through the Arrowhead Employment Opportunity Agency, Inc.